cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/route.html.markdown

 The `target` block supports:
   - `app` - (Required, String) The ID of the [application](/docs/providers/cloudfoundry/r/app.html) to map this route to.
   - `port` - (Optional, Int) A port that the application will be listening on.
 If this argument is not provided then the route will be associated with the application's default port.
-This is only supported for TCP routes.

 ~> **NOTE:** Route mappings can be controlled from either the `cloudfoundry_routes.target` or the `cloudfoundry_app.routes` attributes.
 Using both syntaxes will cause conflicts and result in unpredictable behavior.